 Money and valuables

 Before you go, you should consider how you are going to access your money.
 You should bring enough cash to cover your expenses for the duration of your stay.
-There are a small number of automatic teller machines (ATMs) in Yangon which are connected to the international banking system, and which accept foreign cards and provide cash advances on credit/debit cards.
+There are a small number of automatic teller machines (ATMs) in Yangon which are connected to the international banking system and accept foreign cards and provide cash advances on credit/debit cards.
 International money transfers are now available through numerous banks in Yangon.
-Reports of customer complaints resulting from technical problems with newly introduced ATM machines are common.
+Reports of customer complaints resulting from technical problems with newly introduced ATMs are common.
 Travellers who choose to use ATMs in Myanmar should monitor their transaction records.

 You should be aware that banks, money changers and commercial establishments in Myanmar occasionally refuse foreign currency on the basis of reports of counterfeit currency in circulation.
 US currency is widely accepted at commercial establishments, but notes with marks, folds creases or tears are not accepted.
 Other foreign currencies and travellers' cheques are rarely (if at all) accepted for payment at hotels or for the purchase of goods or services, including airline tickets.
 Credit cards are accepted in a very limited number of establishments in Myanmar.